axoloto/CaptainAsteroid/README.md

 Download the Exe folder and launch CaptainAsteroid.exe.
 Have fun!

 ## I want to open the Unity project and tweak it
 Download or `git clone` the whole repo and open it through Unity Hub.
+Open the Asteroids Scene in Scene folder if not done already.
 You can modify the initial number of asteroids of each size (XXL, M, S), from 0 to 200.

 ## I want to build the C++ plugin (advanced)